 Entities that want to spy on your online activities (including your Internet Service Provider, or ISP) can try to read your DNS queries to learn what sites you visit.
 The top VPNs encrypt your browser’s DNS queries and sent them to a private DNS system that snoops can’t get access to.
 We include a DNS leak test in our testing regime to make sure that your DNS queries are not exposed when using a VPN.

 Proton VPN passed this test with no problems.
 Note that Proton VPN’s DNS leak protection is always active, the switch on the Advanced Settings tab assigned to it is permanently set to On.

-The Windows and Android app also offer a Split Tunneling VPN feature, just like we saw in the ExpressVPN review.
+The Windows and Android apps also offer a Split Tunneling VPN feature, just like we saw in the ExpressVPN review.
 This allows you to route traffic for certain applications outside of the VPN tunnel.
-Split tunneling is popular with gamers who want the minimum latency and greatest speed of their connection.
+Split tunneling is popular with gamers who want the minimum latency and greatest speed of their internet connection.

 Split tunneling can also make connecting to bank websites easier.
 Banks have their own security that may block VPNs, forcing you to disconnect the VPN to visit the bank.
 Split tunneling lets you avoid this.
 But using the Split Tunneling feature forces you to make a choice.

 As the Attention message above shows, you need to disable the Kill Switch to use the Split Tunneling feature.
 This is really inconvenient.
 As we already mentioned, split tunneling is very useful in certain situations.